syncfusion-content/winui-docs/winui/Calendar-DateRange-Picker/Calendar-UI-Customization.md

 {% endhighlight %}
 {% endtabs %}

-2. Create a **DataTemplate** to customize the date cells of Calendar.
-Now add the `Calendar` control inside the `FlyoutBase.AttachedFlyout` property and `DropDownFlyout` control.
+2. Create a **DataTemplate** to customize the date cells of the calendar.
+Now, add the `Calendar` control inside the `FlyoutBase.AttachedFlyout` property and the `DropDownFlyout` control.

 {% tabs %}
 {% highlight XAML %}